 South End is one of the better neighborhoods in Boston for backpackers or travelers hunting for cheap accommodations.
 The area has Red Line rapid transit stations on Broadway and Andrew.

-7. The North End, great for history lovers
+8. North End, where to stay in Boston for history lovers

 Boston’s historic North End is most commonly known as Boston’s Little Italy.
 This is a delightful, charming neighborhood that offers peace and quiet.
 What’s more, it is home to some of the best bakeries and restaurants in all of New England.